Devices and Digital Parents with Young Children

 Understanding the Impact of Digital Devices on Young Children

 Research shows that children under the age of five spend an average of two hours a day on screens.
 While moderate screen time can be beneficial, excessive use can impact their development.
 A study published in the Journal of the American Medical Association found that increased screen time is linked to delays in language development and social skills.
-Personally, I would rather not expose young children to any close-up screens, like tablets or even our own smartphones.
+As a digital parent, I would rather not expose young children to any close-up screens, like tablets or even our smartphones.

 Do you have older children?
 How to Set Healthy Digital Boundaries for Teens